USHJA 2022 National Championships...

 at 12 y/o

 The week started with an exhilarating win in an open .80meter ring (all ages) with over 60 entries!!!!
 Then Sam struggled to finding the pace/control over eagerness for a while, getting them to always be the fastest but at the cost of not always being clear.
 It takes a lot of mental focus and strength for a twelve year old to find that right measure and she did, by the end of the week!
 Her last ride was PERFECT.
-She didn’t end up winning by exorbitant amount of seconds as she had (4 -7 seconds!!) but ended CLEAN!
+She didn’t end up winning by exorbitant amount of seconds as she had up until then (by 4 -7 seconds!!) but they ended CLEAN!

 I think I can speak for Alan, Emily and myself; in that over the span of this one intensely long hard week we saw this kid grow by soaking up the punches (disappointments) and not only learn from them but was able to apply the lessons learned from one course to the next!
 We could NOT be more proud of her.